waywardphilosopher/lookingforwisdom/content/posts/philosophy-of-ritual.md

 +++
 categories = ["Philosopher Files"] date = 2021-10-14T10:00:00Z
-description = ""
 draft = false
 image = "/images/confucius-teaching.jpg"
 slug = "philosophy-of-ritual"
-summary = "Getting philosophical about ritual, from Confucius and spirit sacrifice in Ancient China to the everyday miracle of shaking hands. " tags = ["Philosopher Files"] title = "It's a Kind of Magic: The Philosophy of Ritual"
+description = "Getting philosophical about ritual, from Confucius and spirit sacrifice in Ancient China to the everyday miracle of shaking hands. " tags = ["Philosopher Files"] title = "It's a Kind of Magic: The Philosophy of Ritual"